remowxdx/AoC-2020/README.md

 Also for today I wrote a `class` for the dimensional `Pocket`: it contains a python `set()` that keeps track of the active cubes.
 A cube is a 3-tuple with its own coordinates.

-In the constructor set all cube as inactive, parse the input to activate the starting cubes.
+In the constructor I set all cubes as inactive and parse the input to activate the starting cubes.
-I also generate the difference with the neighbors.
+I also generate the directions to the neighbors.

 The `activate()` and `deactivate()` methods are self explanatory and simply add resp. remove the tuple from the set of active cubes.
 Similarly the `is_active()` method checks if the coordinates tuple is in the set of active cubes.

 The `count_active()` method gives the count of active cubes, that is the size of the set of active cubes.
-`count_neighbors()` count the active neighbors of the given cube, using the differences generated in the constructor (`dirs`).
+`count_neighbors()` count the active neighbors of the given cube, using the directions generated in the constructor (`dirs`).

-`find_limits()` returns a list with the minimum and maximum coordinates of the active cubes, it is the "bounding box" of the active cubes.
+`find_limits()` (or `bounding_box()` in the general version) returns a list with the minimum and maximum coordinates of the active cubes, it is the "bounding box" of the active cubes.

 Finally the `cycle()` method does the work: it cycles through all the cubes